 We don’t need and cannot afford zero pollution, or to shut down our best energy options.

-23 million Americans are still unemployed, working part-time (often at several jobs
+23 million Americans are still unemployed, working part-

 Why do you support drilling all over America, in our parks and other protected areas?